akineko-ovo/tello_exploration/README.md

 ## Installation

 This project has been tested on Ubuntu 20.04 (ROS Noetic).
 Please follow the commands from different parts to install the required tools.
+The main parameter settings are located in the launch files within each directory.
+Please modify them according to your needs.

 ## How to run